7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Strasbourg, France is an absolutely enchanting city in the Alsace Region.
-The best things to do in Strasbourg are to walk the picturesque lanes, see the half-timbered houses and marvel at the incredibly detailed cathedral.
+The Best Things To Do in Strasbourg are walking the picturesque lanes, seeing the half-timbered houses and marveling at the incredibly detailed cathedral.

-Strasbourg sights all seem to vie for traveler’s attention.
-During our Alsace trip, we soaked in the charm of the city and we found that there is plenty to see and do.
-To help fellow travelers plan their visit, we are sharing our list of the top things to do in Strasbourg!
+Strasbourg sights all seem to vie for your attention.
+During our Alsace trip, we soaked in the charm of the city and we found that there is plenty to see and do!

 7 Best Things To Do in Strasbourg, France